Reginald Gammon (American artist)

-Reginald Gammon (1921-2005) was an American artist and member of the African American artist's collective, Spiral.
+Reginald Gammon (March 31, 1921 – November 4, 2005) was an American artist and member of the African-American artist's collective, Spiral.

 Biography

-Gammon was born on March 31, 1921, in Philadelphia.
+Gammon was born on March 31, 1921, in Philadelphia, Pennsylvania.
 He attended the Philadelphia Museum School of Industrial Art.
 Gammon served in the United States Navy during World War II stationed in Guam from 1944 through 1946.

-After the war Gammon located to New York City.
-In 1963 joined Spiral, a collective of Black artists interested in incorporating the concerns of the civil rights movement into their art.
+After the war, Gammon located to New York City.
+In 1963, joined Spiral, a collective of Black artists interested in incorporating the concerns of the civil rights movement into their art.
 The group met at the artist Romare Bearden's studio and the name Spiral was suggested by Hale Woodruff.
-Gammon's black and white painting "Freedom Now", based on a Moneta Sleet Jr. photograph of the 1963 March on Washington, was exhibited at the 1965 Spiral exhibition "First Group Showing: Works in Black and White".
+Gammon's black and white painting "Freedom Now", based on a Moneta Sleet Jr. photograph of the 1963 March on Washington, was exhibited at the 1965 Spiral exhibition First Group Showing: Works in Black and White.

-After Spiral dissolved in 1966 Gammon joined the Black Emergency Cultural Coalition (BECC) a group of artists that picketed the Metropolitan Museum of Art and the Whitney Museum to protest the exclusion of black artists.
+After Spiral dissolved in 1966, Gammon joined the Black Emergency Cultural Coalition (BECC) a group of artists that picketed the Metropolitan Museum of Art and the Whitney Museum to protest the exclusion of black artists.